rhysseddon/Flags-Quiz-MS2-Project-/README.md

 #### End Modal
 - When the game ends a pop up modal should display within the central container.
-- If the user has a high score it should display the centralised text "Welldone!, you scored: _their score_" and below a "Restart" button.
+- If the user has a high score it should display the centralised text "Well Done!, you scored: _their score_" and below a "Restart" button.
 - If the user has a low score it should display the centralised text "Bad Luck!, you scored: _their score_" and below a "Restart" button.

 #### Footer